 Perceptions have changed, however, partly out of necessity, partly out of discovery (as indicated below in the excerpt from Dr. Piña’s seminar), and partly because of the creative vision of new education leadership.
 (It is also worth mentioning that my two teenage children have learned many new complex skills on their own through YouTube videos with no assistance from me!
 Models for self-directed learning are evolving as we speak.)

 At Granite State College, a cultural change began to occur around 2013.
 Up to that point leadership had sanctified the culture of academic freedom where online faculty were given total discretion to teach subject matter any way they wanted with no standards for the structural design of their online course, assignment development, and assessment strategies.
-The implication in this approach was that subject matter expertise was the only condition that mattered in order for learning to occur – the educational experience of being connected to a subject matter expert was, in itself, a form of learning.
+Implicit in this approach was that subject matter expertise was the only condition that mattered in order for learning to occur – the educational experience of being connected to a subject matter expert was, in itself, a form of learning.

 The shift away from absolute academic freedom meant embracing a new understanding that teaching and learning online required a more systematic approach to course design, development, implementation, and teaching that reflected the fundamental communication differences between traditional F2F and online learning.
 It also required recognizing and validating the experiential, emotional, and motivational differences online students bring to academic commitments.